Doctor SpinThe PR BlogDigital-FirstDigital-First is the Way

 A few years later, his renowned traditional PR agency, once a powerhouse and a career target for many professionals, is gone.
 I haven’t heard from him since.
 And the digital transformation has only just begun.

 Digital media is like nothing we’ve ever seen before.
-As soon as you stumble upon something new, yet another endless abyss of potential knowledge and skill sets opens up under your feet.
+As soon as you stumble upon something new, yet another endless content abyss opens up under your feet.

 Not even the printing press measures up.
 Our current digital transformation is on par with the industrial revolution.
 And it shows no signs of slowing down.

-But more importantly for many traditional PR and marketing professionals — the old ways won’t be making a comeback.
+But more importantly for many traditional PR professionals — the old ways won’t be making a comeback.

 Enter: The Electronic Age